Shroedinger’s Rapist And The Imagined Right To Intrude

 Yeah, you make more coherent statements, but until you get rid of the obvious red flags, I’m not going to be able to hear your argument.

-• “Freedom of speech” does not mean what you think it means.
+“Freedom of speech” does not mean what you think it means.
 Please read your First Amendment, and cease referencing legal standards that apply to Congress in discussion that are not at all related to this.

-• JohnnyRiot Says:
+• JohnnyRiot permalink

 Freedom of speech?
 I don’t see how that applies at all to interaction- particularly the sort of interaction that does not respect a person’s boundaries.
 You argue that you have the right to approach any woman at any time if you so desire to make her see why she would want to talk to you– & as Thomas pointed out, the entitlement is indeed built into the very question.